Recurring Programming

 Wisdom, Courage, Compassion Seminar Series

-We invite the Soka community to explore the relationship between DEI and the attributes of a global citizen— Wisdom, Courage, and Compassion— in this immersive three-part series.
+We invite the Soka community to explore the relationship between DEI and the attributes of a global citizen-- Wisdom, Courage, and Compassion-- in this immersive three-part series.
 Through transformative dialogue, we will delve into their intersections and foster deeper community and solidarity.

 Tabling Events

-We’ve organized five tabling events to raise awareness and visibility for critical commemorative dates.
+We've organized tabling events to raise awareness and visibility for critical commemorative dates.
 These events outside the cafeteria highlight observances such as Bisexuality Awareness Day, International Pronouns Day, Indigenous Peoples’ Day, Mother Tongue Language Day, and Ramadan.
 These initiatives have allowed our community to engage with the meaning and significance of these commemorations.

 Workshops and Training